MDSLab/s4t-iotronic-webinterface/README.md

 and put it into the libraries folder (if not already present).

-As front-end framework we used the previously mentioned Foundation which has to be downloaded into ```assets``` folder as follows:
+As front-end framework we used the previously mentioned Foundation which has to be downloaded into ```assets``` folder as follows: if not present create assets folder at the same level of application.
 ```
 cd assets/ && mkdir -p bower_components/foundation && cd bower_components/foundation
 wget http://foundation.zurb.com/cdn/releases/foundation-5.5.3.zip && unzip foundation-5.5.3.zip